 Equivalent courses are offered at many community colleges and four-year universities and do not need to be taken at NC State.
 Please note that the above suggestions are for the career path of forest management and are not requirements for admission into or graduation from our degree program.

-Many students satisfy the 1-hour project requirement by writing a management plan for a suitably-large tract of land.
-Other students develop individual projects, such as analysis of wood procurement systems, estimating growth and yield functions, assessing forest fire fighting systems, or analyzing effects of tree species introductions to the United States.
-Data for the project is normally collected in the summer, by electing FOR 630 (1 credit).
+Students may write a management plan as their professional project.
+Other past student projects analyzed of wood procurement systems, estimated growth and yield functions, assessed forest fire fighting systems, and analyzed effects of tree species introductions to the United States.
+Data for the project is normally collected in the summer.

 Required courses are often offered only once each year, necessitating careful planning.
 The order shown below is recommended, but not required.
 Course titles followed by an asterisk (*) contain outdoor laboratories or assignments.